-- The day started with a small trek towards Nunthala.
+The day started with a small trek towards Nunthala.
 Shortly after we hitchhiked a local Jeepwhich took us as far as the road could go before it was filled with rocks and we couldn’t pass.
 This gave us extra time in the day to carry on further.
 From there we began trekking again to Kharikhola.

-- We made it to Kharikhola at about 7pm and it was completely dark and we were all exhausted, I had cramp for most of the end part of the trek.
+We made it to Kharikhola at about 7pm and it was completely dark and we were all exhausted, I had cramp for most of the end part of the trek.
 This was an extremely long day!

 Day 3 Nunthala to half way between Serke and Puiya

-- We made it to our guest house as it was getting dark.
+We made it to our guest house as it was getting dark.
 It was a quiet guest house in between Puiya village and Serka.
 The stay at the guest house was 150 Rs per person.

-- This was another long day with a lot of uphill at the beginning of the day, but mostly down and flat towards the end.
+This was another long day with a lot of uphill at the beginning of the day, but mostly down and flat towards the end.

 Day 4 Random lodge to Phakding